Let’s start the exploration with a few components to ease the creation of a GUI.

 Example 6.3: Regular label for a text entry

-It is up to you to decide between the compactness of the GUI and the readability of the labels.
+It is up to you to decide between compactness of the GUI and readability of the labels.

 In Text Entry, we presented a quite complex and feature-complete class to handle multiple lines of text editing.
-When only one line of editing is needed, it is a bit overkill.
+That’s a bit overkill when only one line of editing is needed.
 In that circumstance, you can alternatively use the TextEntryMorph, part of the UI-Entry package:

 Feature require: 'UI-Entry'

 This class is quite simple, and contrary to the TextModelMorph, it does not need a text model.
-Therefore, there is no such thing as a changed and update mechanism involved; it is a passive morph.
+Therefore, there is no changed/update mechanism involved; it is a passive morph.

 However, it offers two options to interact with other objects: